Meet Dr. Tommy Dang

 Sometimes it's about meeting patients in the middle ground.
 Figuring out what works best for them and trying to get them to the final goal, which is obviously better health.

 The nature of being a family medicine physician is that we're sometimes considered a Jack of all trades.
 I think that's very true.
 But that being said, I also have some of my own special areas of interest.

 Being a Vietnamese family physician, and being able to speak the language, I think it brings a different level to my care.
 There has been well-documented studies that shows that if you're able to speak in a patient's native tongue, they receive better care even though all standards of care are being followed.

 I find it very rewarding to be able to speak in my patients' native tongue.
 To have them be able to communicate comfortably with me.
 I find that sometimes it often brings my patients to tears, just to be able to do something that simple.

-Dr. Tommy Q. Dang, D.O., is a board-certified family medicine physician with Swedish Covenant Medical Group.
+Dr. Tommy Q. Dang, D.O., is a board-certified family medicine physician with Swedish Medical Group.
 His clinical interests include complimentary/alternative medicine, diabetes, heart disease, hypertension, preventive medicine and sports medicine.

 To schedule an appointment with Dr. Dang, call 773-205-7200

 By David Modica | Published November 22, 2019